kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### Temporary changes

-Look for temporary changes you have used during development, like `console.log()` statements, TODO comments and code that has been commented out.
+Look for temporary changes you have used during development, like:

+* leftover `console.log()` statements
+* code that has been commented out
+* TODO comments

 They do not belong in the codebase and should be removed.
 TODOs should either be implemented right away or you should create a new issue for solving it later.

 #### Conclude by asking yourself